 June Second quarter installment due on June 15th for taxpayers remitting quarterly.
-File personal tax return by June 15th if self-employed or U.S. tax return if you do not have U.Ssource employment income (deadline extended to June 17th).
-Pay out any prior year accrued bonus by June 30th for companies with a calendar year end.
-Consider sprinkling the capital gains exemption on shares in your business to other family members.
-July/ Review Q2 investment portfolio results with your Portfolio Manager.
-August Consider mid-year reflection on personal, business, family and financial goals, philanthropic/stewardship objectives etc. and develop action plan for implementation in Q3 and Q4.
+File personal tax return by June 15th if self-employed or U.S. tax return if you do not have U.Ssource employment income (deadline extended to June 17th). / Decision O2 investment montfells were like July/ August Review Q2 investment portfolio results.
+Consider mid-year reflection on personal, business, family and financial goals, philanthropic/stewardship August objectives etc. and develop action plan for implementation in Q3 and Q4.
 Determine most effective tuition funding strategy for upcoming school year.
 Review student living accommodation and opportunities to buy vs. rent.
 Encourage and support your children in establishing their own savings and investment plans.
-Life events: If any significant changes or life events occurred - births or deaths, buying or selling of material assets - be sure to revise your Will and Power of Attorney(s) to reflect current wishes.
+Life events: If any significant changes or life events occurred - births or deaths, buying or selling of material assets - be sure to revise your Will and Powers of Attorney to reflect current wishes.
 September Third quarter installment due on September 15th for taxpayers remitting quarterly.
-September Review shareholder's agreement for business owners.
+Review Shareholders' agreement for business owners.
 Consider the merits of incorporating and/or an estate freeze.
 Consider transferring property to other family members to minimize current and future tax liability.
 If you have a child turning 18, there are additional opportunities.
-October Review Q3 investment portfolio results with your Portfolio Manager.
-Review medical expenses for the past 12 months (including those of dependent parents) to determine if there are tax deduction benefits.
-November Begin year-end tax planning: Review status of unrealized capital gains and losses on investment portfolio and take appropriate action to minimize taxes for the current and prior years.
-Consider a private or community foundation to shelter large capital gains.
-Consider flow through shares or other tax sheltering opportunities.
-If you realized a capital loss on a disposition of securities, you need to wait 31 days after the settlement date of disposition before re-acquiring them.
-Ensure minimum RRIF and IPP withdrawals are made prior to year end.
-Trusts will be subject to enhanced reporting requirements for tax years ending after December 31, 2023.
-Evaluate the continued effectiveness of your trusts.
+October Review Q3 investment portfolio results.
+Review your and your dependents' medical expenses and potential disability tax credit benefits with your accountant.
+November Begin year-end tax planning: Review unrealized capital gains and losses on investment portfolio and take appropriate action to minimize taxes for the current and prior years.
+Consider donating to your charity of choice or a Donor Advised Fund to help reduce income tax.
+Consider flow through shares or other tax sheltering opportunities. • If you realized a capital loss on a disposition of securities, you need to wait 31 days after the settlement date of disposition before re-acquiring any identical securities. Ш Ensure minimum RRIF and IPP withdrawals are made prior to year end.
 December Last installment due on December 15th for taxpayers remitting quarterly.
-Make all charitable donations, TFSA and RESP contributions by December 31st.
+Make all charitable donations, TFSA, FHSA and RESP contributions by December 31st.
 Ensure IPP contributions are made by December 31st or fiscal year end.
-Determine bonus/dividend policy for your company.
+Review bonus/dividend policy for your company with your acocuntant.
 Ensure amounts paid or payable from trusts to beneficiaries are properly documented.
-Review any existing tax planning strategies, including Tax on Split Income rules.
-Any loans from the company to shareholders should be eliminated prior to year-end, otherwise shareholders may be deemed to receive a taxable benefit equal to the value of the loan.
+Review any existing tax planning strategies, including Tax on Split Income rules. Ш Any loans from the company to shareholders should be eliminated prior to fiscal year-end, otherwise shareholders may be deemed to receive a taxable benefit equal to the value of the loan.
 Final review of tax loss selling opportunities; losses could be carried back to shelter gains from prior years.
 If using a company car, advise employer in writing regarding reduced auto benefit (if eligible).
-Milestere Milestone Birthdovs At age 18, beneficiaries generally take ownership of In-Trust-For account.
-OAS and CPP benefits typically begin at age 65.
-Consider receiving CPP benefits early (age 60) or delay OAS Birthdays Ц and CPP in exchange for the higher monthly amounts.
-Benefits do not begin automatically; you must apply to receive benefits in the following 11 month period.
+Milestone At age 18, beneficiaries generally take ownership of In-Trust-For account.
+Birthdays OAS and CPP benefits typically begin at age 65.
+Consider receiving CPP benefits early (age 60) or delay OAS and CPP in exchange for the higher monthly amounts.
+Benefits do not begin automatically; you must apply to receive benefits.
 December 31st of the year you turn 71 is the last day you can contribute to your own RRSP.
 If over 40, consider setting up an Individual Pension Plan or Retirement Compensation Arrangement.